-When they entered the tea store, an intense wave of earthy scents greeted them.
+When she entered the tea store with the Foxmans, an intense wave of earthy scents greeted her.
 Root, herb, leaf, branch.
 Dirt.
 It was poignant, to say the least.
-Foreign scents that did not belong this deep into the city.
+Foreign scents that didn’t belong this deep into the city.

 Cadence walked up to the counter and tapped the scales.
 “I’d like twenty-five grams of morrowheat, please.”

-The Sagittarian stared at the four of them for a beat before he headed to the back of the store.
+The Sagittarian stared at the four of them for a beat before heading to the back of the store.
 Without hesitation, they followed him past the curtain hanging next to the herbal displays and into the backroom that lay beyond.
-They were led up a long staircase and down a hall that opened into a large room.
+They were led up a long staircase and down a hall that opened into a larger room.

 The room had wooden floorboards covered by a royal-red carpet.
-At the center of the rug was a square table manned by six chairs.
-A burly, thick man with a balding head and a thick beard sat at one of them.
+At the center of the rug sat a square table manned by six chairs.
+A burly, thick man with a balding head and a thick beard lounged at one of them.
 He had on a black dress shirt and a pair of pin-striped slacks.
 At his wrist gleamed several bracelets studded with gems.
-He had on a gaunt expression that made it look as if he’d just come from a funeral.
+He wore a gaunt expression that made it look as if he’d just come from a funeral.

 “I see you’re well, Cadence,” the man in white said as he turned his blue eyes on them.
 The monocle above his left eye glinted in the dull overhead lights.

 “Define ‘well’.”
 Cadence raised a brow.
 “Honestly, I should be restin’ up somewhere nice instead of havin’ ta book it here.”